Machine Learning for MRI Image Reconstruction

 [What if m=n?]

 An important question is how well these models generalize outside of their training set.
 This is especially important for diagnosing rare conditions that might not appear in the training set.
-Jalal et al. 2021 recently showed that you can get pretty extraordinary generalization using a type of generative model called a score-based generative model (opens in a new tab).
+Jalal et al. 2021 recently showed that you can get pretty extraordinary generalization using a type of generative model called a score-based generative model.
 As seen in the results below, they train their model on brain data and test it on a completely different anatomy -- in this case the abdomen!
 Their model performs much better in this case than other approaches.

-Reconstructions of 2D abdominal scans at 4x acceleration for methods trained on brain MRI data.
 The red arrows points to artifacts in the images.
 The deep generative prior method from Jalal 2021 does not have the artifacts from the other methods.
 Results from Jalal 2021.

 Why generative models generalize so well, I don't fully understand yet, but the authors do give some theoretical justification.
 A limitation to image reconstruction using deep generative priors is that the reconstruction time is typically longer than methods like VarNet (it can be more than 15 minutes on a modern GPU).
 This is because the optimization process needs to be run at test time.